TeamGloryx/Hang/README.md

 ## Make it work with your mod

-To make Hang work you have to make a mixin into the class "ClientLanguageMap". \
+To make Hang work, you first have to make mixin into the class "ClientLanguageMap" (can be different in fabric and other versions). \
 Then @Inject into the `<init>` method and call Hang's initialization method. \
 \
-An example mixin for 1.16.5 Forge:
+###### An example mixin for 1.16.5 Forge:
 ```java

 @Mixin(ClientLanguageMap.class)